Mackenzie-High/autumn/markdown/.Type Structure.md

 # Type Systen

-Autumn is a statically-typed language using a type-system that is closely related to the JVM type-system.
+Autumn is a statically-typed language using a type-system that is closely related to the JVM type-system. <br>

-## Recursive Definition of Types
+## Hierarchy of Types

 <img id="type-structure-image" alt="Diagram of Type Hierarchy" src="dot/TypeHeirarchy.png">